 8. GST on international travel to increase:

-With more Singaporeans travelling abroad, the government has decided to reduce the GST relief offered on imports.
+With more Singaporeans traveling abroad, the government has decided to reduce the GST relief offered on imports.
 For all those who spend less than 48 hours outside Singapore, the value of goods bought overseas and eligible for GST relief will be reduced to S$100 (from S$150).
-For travellers who spend more than 48 hours abroad, this quantum will now stand at S$500 from the previous S$600.
+For travelers who spend more than 48 hours abroad, this quantum will now stand at S$500 from the previous S$600.
 This change will take effect from Tuesday (Feb 19).

 9. DRC levels for the services sector to be tightened:

 Singapore’s DRC (Dependency Ratio Ceiling) is used to calculate the maximum permitted ratio of foreign workers to the total workforce that a company can hire.
 To allow Singaporeans to have continued access to employment opportunities, the DRC levels for the services sectors will be reduced.
-This will be done over the next two years: reduction from 40% to 38% DRC will happen on 1st January 2020, and to 35% on 1st January 2021.
+This will be done over the next two years: a reduction from 40% to 38% DRC will happen on 1st January 2020, and to 35% on 1st January 2021.

 10. Bicentennial Bonus, fund, and tax rebates:

-Singapore’s bicentennial year celebrations will mean up to S$300 GST Voucher cash payouts for its 1.4 million strong lower-income group.
+Singapore’s bicentennial year celebrations will mean up to S$300 GST Voucher cash payouts for its 1.4 million-strong lower-income group.
 There will also be a Workfare Bicentennial Bonus for workers – they will get an additional 10% of their WIS payment as a bonus for work done in 2018 (minimum $100 in cash).
-Personal income tax for tax residents will be capped at $200 per taxpayer – a rebate of 50% with an estimated cost about $280 million.
+Personal income tax for tax residents will be capped at $200 per taxpayer – a rebate of 50% with an estimated cost of about $280 million.
 Apart from the Bicentennial Bonus, a $200 million Bicentennial Community Fund will also be set up to encourage Singaporeans to give back to the larger community.